lowdefy/lowdefy-docs/tutorial/tutorial-editing-page-content-3.md

-In the `lowdefy.yaml` file, change the "Hello There" text of the title block to include your name.
+In the `lowdefy.yaml` file, change the "Hello World" text of the title block to include your name.
 Refresh your browser and you should see your changes.

 ### What happened